base-org/brand-kit/guides/editorial-style-guide.md

 **Use clear examples to illustrate concepts**

-While some technical depth is unavoidable, aim to make abstract web3 concepts accessible through clear examples and analogies.
+While some technical depth is unavoidable, aim to make abstract onchain concepts accessible through clear examples and analogies.
 Compare new paradigms to familiar ones to build understanding.
 Use specifics and walk through sample user flows to demonstrate core value propositions.

 **Whenever possible, celebrate builders**